zyedidia/micro/runtime/help/colors.md

 ```

 Micro will match this regex against a given filename to detect the filetype.
-You may also provide an optional `header` regex that will check the first line
+You may also provide an optional `signature` regex that will check a certain
-of the file.
+amount of lines of a file to find specific marks.
 For example:

 ```
 detect:
     filename: "\\.ya?ml$"
-    header: "%YAML"
+    signature: "%YAML"
 ```

 ### Syntax rules